dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/user-interface-flow.md

 Question: At what stage in the solution development process are User Interface Flows typically created?
 A: After the project has been completed.
-B: During the solution definition stage, to map out screens requiring detail and aid in elicitation sessions.
+B: In the solution definition stage, map screens for detail and aid elicitation sessions.
-C: They are only created at the start of the project.
+C: They are only created at the start of the project before any other documentation.
 D: User Interface Flows are never created; they are assumed.
 Answer: B
 Explanation: User Interface Flows are generally crafted during the solution definition stage of the project.
 They are used to map out and provide detail for all the screens in a system and are particularly useful in elicitation sessions, facilitating discussions around user-system interactions.

 Question: How do User Interface Flows relate to other requirements models?
 A: They replace the need for other requirements models.
-B: User Interface Flows complement other requirements models, providing a cohesive view of how requirements manifest in the user interface.
+B: UI Flows complement requirements models, showing how requirements appear in the UI.
 C: There is no relation between User Interface Flows and other requirements models.
 D: User Interface Flows only focus on financial requirements.
 Answer: B